CrunchyData/spatial-suite-demo-webapp/README.md

 ## Project Info

+### Folder Structure

+- `public/` - Contains a few static assets, including the `index.html` template.
+We may never need to touch this directory again, except maybe to add a `favicon.ico`.
+[More info](https://create-react-app.dev/docs/folder-structure)
+- `src/` - Contains our app code
+  - `api/` - Modules to handle API requests
+  - `components/` - Components to be reused across multiple views
+  - `views/` - Our "views".
+These are the "page" components that render when the user selects a different page in the header nav.

 ### State Management

 There are no third-party state management libraries in use at this time.
 This project is small enough to use React's built-in state management.